dmoneyUK/SimpleStockMarket/README.md

 Edge cases and Exceptions
 ========
+######InvalidValueException
-1. "Price" and "Quantity" are checked to be a POSITIVE in calculation.
-If ZERO or Negative value will cause InvalidValueException.
+Based on common knowledge, "Price" and "Quantity" should be POSITIVE.
+So, define InvalidValueException for the cases where ZERO or Negative values are found.
+Specifically, the cases listed below will get InvalidValueException:
+  *  In "Dividend Yield" calculation (Both of Common or Preferred stocks): "Price" is NON-POSITIVE;
+  *  In "P/E Ratio" calculation: "Price" is NON-POSITIVE;
+  *  In "Volume Weighted Stock Price" calculation: either "Price" or "Quantity" is NON-POSITIVE;(It may not be a critical error in the formula, but it is weird to have a trade record with an invalid price or quantity.
+So better to throw exception to alert.)
+  *  In "GBCE All Share Index" calculation: any "Price" is NON-POSITIVE;
+  *  In "Record Trade": either "Price" or "Quantity" is NON-POSITIVE.

 2. It is not clear how to calculate the "Dividend" in the "P/E Ratio" formula.
-Assume it is same as the "Last Dividend" in the examples.
-Considering the first example has "LastDividend==0", define it is a NON-Negative number.
-And if it is ZERO, P/E Ratio will throw an BusinessException.
+Assume it is same as the "Last Dividend" in the examples and the "Dividend" should be a POSITIVE value.
+However, the first example shows "LastDividend==0".
+So, define it is as a NON-Negative number.
+And if it is ZERO, "P/E Ratio" calculation will throw an BusinessException.

-3. Record Trade will throw InvalidValueException if a recorded has non-positive price or quantity;
-4. Volume Weighted Stock Price will throw an InvalidValueException if any stock has NON-POSITIVE price or quantity.(It may not be a critical error in the formula, but it is weird to has a trade record with invalid price or quantity.
-So better to throw exception to alert)
-5. BusinessException will be thrown if try to manipulate a stock not exists in the market or register an existing stock again.
+######BusinessException
+BusinessException will be used for the edge cases which are not related to calculation or the requirements are not cleared.
+Specifically, it will be used in the following scenarios:
+  *  Register an existing stock to the market service;
+  *  Unregister a stock which has not registered to the market service;
+  *  Cannot find the given stock symbol in the registered stock in the service;
+  *  When calculate "P/E Ratio" and the "Dividend" is NON-POSITIVE.
+It is not clear how to calculate the "Dividend" in the "P/E Ratio" formula.
+Assume it is same as the "Last Dividend" in the examples and the "Dividend" should be a POSITIVE value.
+However, the first example shows "LastDividend==0".
+Hence, throw BusinessException rather than InvalidValueException.
+  *  When calculate the "GBCE All Share Index" and if no any stock has registered to the market service;

+The idea of BusinessException is to let calling method to do further process.